 What are dental implants?

-Dental implants are an innovative form of permanent tooth replacement.
-Unlike dentures, bridgework or crowns, dental implants are anchored into your jawbone with a titanium post, similar to how natural teeth are held in place.
+They are an innovative form of these implants are anchored into your jawbone with a titanium post, similar to how natural teeth are held in place.
 The post bonds with your jaw to provide stability and durability unmatched by any other form of tooth replacement.

-Dr. Pandich can use dental implants to replace one or more missing teeth.
+Dr. Pandich can use these implants to replace one or more missing teeth.
 Each implant is custom-created to match and blend in with your remaining natural teeth, improving both functionality and appearance.
-Many patients choose dental implants over other options because they want a restoration that is permanent and doesn’t require extra care.
+Many patients choose them over other options because they want a restoration that is permanent and doesn’t require extra care.

 The implant is actually made of three separate parts, the implanted titanium post, the restoration (crown), and the abutment, which connects the two.